-What time does it start?The parade kicks off on November 22 at 8:30am, and will feature 4,000 marchers, dozens of giant balloons (Daniel Tiger, a T-Rex, a giant Tiffany gift box, et al), extravagant floats, and a host of special guests.
-Revelers seeking the best views will start lining the route in advance of the official start time — if that’s you, be sure to bring blankets and folding chairs.
+What time does it start?The parade kicks off on November 28 at 8:30am, and will feature hundreds of marchers, dozens of giant balloons (Big Bird, The Grinch, Shrek, Angry Birds), extravagant floats, including a giant 100th birthday cake float (complete with a five-foot cake made by Carlo’s Bakery), and a host of special guests.
+Revelers seeking the best views will start lining the route in advance of the official start time -- if that’s you, be sure to bring blankets and folding chairs.

-What is the parade route?The 1.4 mile route starts at 20th Street and JFK Boulevard, then heads east on JFK to 16th Street, up 16th and on to the Benjamin Franklin Parkway all the way to the Philadelphia Museum of Art.
+What is the parade route?The 1.4-mile route starts at 19th Street and JFK Boulevard, then heads east on JFK to 16th Street, up 16th and on to the Benjamin Franklin Parkway all the way to the Philadelphia Museum of Art.

-What are the best viewing spots?American Heritage Credit Union is setting up a watching zone at Eakins Oval, complete with a photo booth, live entertainment, face painting, free Dunkin Donuts, and more.
+What are the best viewing spots?At Eakins Oval, just in front of the art museum, there’ll be a parade watch zone, complete with free Dunkin’ coffee, a money machine, soft pretzels, face painting, and more.
 Other hotspots include the Philadelphia Museum of Art steps, Logan Circle, The Franklin Institute, The Academy of Natural Sciences, The Barnes Foundation, Sister Cities Park, and LOVE Park.
 Be aware that road closures will prevent you from driving too close to the parade route, but it’s easily accessible on foot from City Hall and Suburban Station.
 On the plus side, if you are driving, metered street parking is free on Thanksgiving.

 Where can I get some good food and warm up?If you need a break from the morning chill, there are a number of spots to grab a coffee and a bagel (and a bathroom break) right off of the parade route: